RomainMaure/PixelBot/src/pixelbot_interaction/README.md

 ### pixelbot_interaction_node

-This node depends on the other PixelBot packages and implements the main learning activity aiming at raising awareness of gender inequality among children.
+This node uses the other PixelBot packages and implements the main learning activity aiming at raising awareness of gender inequality among children.

 ## Bugs & Feature Requests